RfidResearchGroup/proxmark3/armsrc/Standalone/readme.md

 This contains functionality for different StandAlone modes.
 The fullimage will be built given the correct compiler flags used.
 Build targets for these files are contained in `Makefile.inc` and `Makefile.hal`

 If you want to implement a new standalone mode, you need to implement the methods provided in `standalone.h`.
-Have a look at the skeleton standalone mode called IceRun, in the files `lf_icerun.c lf_icerun.h`.
+Have a look at the skeleton standalone mode, in the file `lf_skeleton.c`.

 As it is now, you can only have one standalone mode installed at the time.